 You should be able to work a minimum of 30 hours.
 The Disneyland Program offered a pretty good work-life balance while the WDW program can have interns working close to 70 hours.
 Your role will have its challenges but every job at the parks is truly essential to helping The Disneyland Resort be the happiest place on earth.

 Would I recommend the program?
 I do recommend it but again, I recommend considering it once you are done with school.
-Not only did the program give me great career skills but each program has given me a best friend that I am still close with even all these years later.
+Not only did the program give me great career skills but each program has given me a best friend that I am still close with even after all these years.